eduardozamudio/retail_challenge/README.md

 Note: Feel free to show (besides the table) whatever chart/table you think can help us to understand better the cohort.
 If you don't know about the quarters: https://en.wikipedia.org/wiki/Calendar_year

-* What product has the highest speed of sale in a 5 minutes window? and when did it happen?
+* What product has the highest speed of sale in a 1 day window? and when did it happen?

 ### The Mejuri super bowl ##